How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 Start planning your trip!
 Use my travel planning roadmap with all my resources to book every detail of your trip!

-Obviously, this 1-day itinerary for Seoul is completely packed and insane!
-As I said, we’re making the most of it!
+This one-day itinerary for Seoul is completely packed and obviously insane!😅 As I said, we’re making the most of it!
 Be sure to check each location on Google Maps and account for travel time between sights.

 Feel free to remove the sights that don’t interest you or spend more time in a location you love.
 Adjust this itinerary to your liking.
 I’ve included the best sights and activities in Seoul!